© Igor Kolos | Dreamstime.com

 About 70 percent of smokers say they want to quit, and about 40 percent try to quit each year.
 Only 4 to 7 percent, however, succeed without help, even though they’re aware of their risk for smoking diseases.
 This is partly because the nicotine contained in cigarettes is addictive, and partly because there is a strong psychological aspect to smoking, since it often is associated with social activities.

-When you try to quit you will suffer from physical and mental withdrawal symptoms that can include headaches, fatigue and tightness in the chest, as well as irritability, depression and difficulty concentrating.
-But you also might find that your social life suffers as you try to avoid situations in which you mat be tempted to smoke.
+When you try to quit, you’ll suffer from physical and mental withdrawal symptoms that can include headaches, fatigue, and tightness in the chest as well as irritability, depression, and difficulty concentrating.
+You also might find that your social life suffers as you try to avoid situations in which you might be tempted to smoke.

 Withdrawal symptoms can last several weeks, but will lessen every day that you remain smoke-free.
 If you doubt your willpower, consider using medications—research has shown they can double the chances of success.
 Your doctor can prescribe drugs that reduce the nicotine craving and you also can opt for nicotine replacement gum, nasal spray, or patches.